shashidharb06/WebCrawler/README.md

 1. Execute via interactive console input: java -jar web-crawler-1.0.jar
 2. Execute via line arguments:
-      a) java -jar web-crawler-1.0.jar <url> <'N' number of top frequent words/word pair - Optional>
+      -> java -jar web-crawler-1.0.jar <url> <number>
-      b) java -jar web-crawler-1.0.jar <url> [If 'N' is not provided during execution, 10 is taken as default]
+            url                     : URL of the website [Eg: http(s)://www.google.com] number(Optional)        : Number of top frequent words/word pair, if not provided by default 10 is considered.

 Limitations:
 1. Does not work with JavaScript loaded content of the page.